 This program is not an Indian Education for All program and is not intended to take the place of Indian Education for All.

 The setup consists of four outdoor stations, with one or two adult volunteers at each station.
-Each station houses an activity relating to a different aspect of human material culture: hunting, fire, fiber arts and containers.
+Each station houses an activity relating to a different aspect of human material culture: hunting, fire, fiber and bindings, and visual arts.
 Each station can take up to ten students at a time.
 We will move indoors in inclement weather.

-Our program starts with a quick morning training session for at least four faculty or parent chaperones to each run one of four activity stations.
-Then we gather with the students and staff for an opening circle, story, and introduction to each station.
-The students are divided into even groups and sent to activity stations, and allowed to rotate through so that everyone gets a hands-on experience of each activity.
+Our program starts with a quick morning training session for at least four faculty or parent chaperones to each run one of the four activity stations.
+Then we gather with the students and staff for an opening circle, story, and a walkthrough of each station.
+The students are then divided into even groups and sent to activity stations, and allowed to rotate through so that everyone gets a hands-on experience of each activity.
 After station rotations, we gather for a closing circle and reflect on what we learned.

 Fire by friction:

 Our ancestors learned to spark fire by rubbing sticks together, and changed human history forever.
 Cooking, light, warmth, and ecological management have been part of our skillsets ever since.

 Have you ever gone camping and forgot the rope?
 Human ancestors couldn’t go to the hardware store to buy this necessity.
 Learn to make it from plants!